 The bells and whistles in smart cars are there for safety, but too many high-tech features in cars today can be very distracting – especially for older drivers.
 Older drivers, in particular, may take longer to adapt to new technology, and therefore may be at greater risk for a distracted driving accident.
 When chimes sound and dash lights begin to blink, a driver may stop looking at the road and stare at the dashboard display to try to figure out what is happening with their vehicle.

 Currently, the federal government, auto industry, and the auto research community are looking at the increased potential for driver distraction from an abundance of beeps, computerized voices, chimes, flashing dashboard lights, and vibrating steering wheels.
 In the meantime, drivers of all ages who purchase smart cars are encouraged to invest the time necessary to familiarize themselves with their vehicle.
 The dealership where you purchased the vehicle can help with this, so don’t hesitate to ask!

 If you have been involved in a car accident caused by a distracted driver, we encourage you to get in touch with an Atlanta car accident lawyer to discuss your legal rights.
 Trusted in Atlanta since 1977, our experienced team knows what it takes to obtain maximum results.
-Call Kaufman Law, P.C. today for a free consultation.
+Contact our team today for a free consultation.